EleutherAI/gpt-neox/README.md

 ## GPT-NeoX-20B

-A 20 Billion Parameter autoregressive language model trained on the pile.
+A 20 billion Parameter autoregressive language model trained on the pile.
 For technical details about the model, see our paper [here](http://eaidata.bmk.sh/data/GPT_NeoX_20B.pdf).

 The configuration file for the model is available [here](./configs/20B.yml), and is also included in the download links below.